Gold Fields to raise $269m in book-build as opts to go it alone on $860m Salares Norte - Miningmx

 GOLD Fields has decided to go it alone with the development of its $860m Salares North, a project in Chile, announcing today a book-build worth $269m (R4bn).

 Once developed, Salares Norte will produce average annual production of 450,000 ounces of gold equivalent over the first seven years.
-Pre-development will kick off post the capital raising with construction pencilled in for the last quarter of this year.
+Pre-development will kick off post the capital raising with the start of construction pencilled in for the last quarter of this year.

 Announcing its 2019 full-year results a day earlier than planned because of the bookbuild, Gold Fields posted normalised profit of $343m (2018: $27m) and a 91 South African cents per share final dividend in line with payout policy.
 The total dividend paid was some 160 South African cents per share.